wencharmwang/RSS3-Wiki/src/guide/rss3-sdk-for-javascript.md

 });
 ```

-Sometimes we also want to attach an image or a video to items, we need to upload the resource to the CDN to get an address, then put them in contents.
+Sometimes we also want to attach an image or a video to items, we need to upload the resource to an external storage to get an address, then put it in the content.

 ```ts
 await rss3.items.custom.post({